TheGlobalMail/politalk-api/README.md

 * find fastest query
   * what are limitations?
   * possibly stem?
-* make sure party gets in
 * make sure common words don't return ridiculous results
 * make sure longterm solutions can work

 * results for:
     * (X) 3 separate queries of: select date, party, sum(CountInString(html, $1))
       as freq, string_agg(id, ',') from hansards where searchable @@
       to_tsquery('''refugee''') group by date, party
       * 2363ms
-    * results from cloudant and then work through them?
+    * (?) results from cloudant and then work through them?
       * any faster than postgres?
-    * (?) cloudant with facets
+    * (X) cloudant with facets
+      * can match keyword with keyword analyser
-      * can't do proper keyword matching or can it???
+      * can't do grouping
-      * ask in irc?
     * get matches and run regex in node.js
-    * create an index of words and phrases
+    * (?) create an index of words and phrases
       * check if phrases we already have are ok
         * don't think they are because we cut them off??
       * table: